• Home

 If we arrange insurance for you and cancel it partway through the insurance period, we may keep some or all of the commission from any refund due to you by the provider.

-iNSNET and FIL retain a percentage of this commission for a range of professional services they provide to Financial Advisers.
+iNSNET retain a percentage of this commission for a range of professional services they provide to Financial Advisers.

 If a person or entity has referred you to us, we may pay them a percentage of the commission and/or fees we receive for their referral.